datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 :command:`datalad get` works.

 This tutorial showcases how this can be done, and shows the basics of how datasets can be shared via a third party infrastructure.
+A much easier alternative using another third party infrastructure is introduced in the next section, :ref:`gin`, using the free G-Node infrastructure.
+If you prefer this as an easier start, feel free to skip ahead.

 From your perspective (as someone who wants to share data), you will need to